Help center

 Sort into folders

-When you create an object on your drawing, it appears in the estimate tree.
-Here, you can organize your objects into folders.
-You can easily add a folder to the estimate tree by right-clicking and selecting "add folder".
-You name the folders according to their contents.
-For example, some objects may only relate to facades, so you can name the folder "facades".
+When you create an object on a drawing, it appears in the estimate tree.
+Here you can organise your objects into folders.
+Right-click in the estimate tree and select "Add folder" to create a new one.
+Name each folder based on its contents — for example, if a set of objects relates only to facades, name the folder "Facades."

-We recommend that you sort the information based on location, for example, building block or apartment.
-This makes it easy to retrieve subtotals for different parts quickly.
+We recommend sorting by location, such as building block or apartment.
+This makes it quick and easy to retrieve subtotals for specific parts of the project.

 Read more under the topic Templates.